AdrianDochian/eeg_waves/Readme.md

 ![eeg](readme_resources/eeg.png)

 <br>
 EEG data is usually prone to noise.
-Due to this fact intracranial electroencephalography (EEG) was also developed in which the electrodes are directly placed on the subject's cortex.
+Due to this fact intracranial electroencephalography (iEEG) was also developed in which the electrodes are directly placed on the subject's cortex.

 <a name="technical"></a>